wmacevoy/devops-wmacevoy/windows.md

     docker run --rm hello-world # output should be Hello from Docker!...
     ```
 4. Configure GnuPG
-    1. If you already have a GnuPG account, download the tar file from Lastpass and extract it into your $HOME/.gnupg directory:
+    1. If you already have a GnuPG account, download the tar file from 1Password and extract it into your $HOME/.gnupg directory:
     ```bash
-    # assumes you have downloaded your encrypted gnupg file from lastpass to dot-gnupg-tar.enc
+    # assumes you have downloaded your encrypted gnupg file from 1Password to dot-gnupg-tar.enc
     # you will have to provide the password (saved in 1Password/keychain) to decrypt this
     openssl aes-256-cbc -a -d -pbkdf2 -in ~/downloads/gnupg-tgz.enc -out - | tar -C ~ zxvf -
     ```